Overview

 Contested logistics, reliance on commercial technology and infrastructure, and Defence's energy use all pose challenges to Defence‘s ability to assure access to resilient energy supplies throughout competition, crisis and conflict.

-In response, Defence has established the Defence Energy Transition Office (DETO) to coordinate operational energy transition.
-DETO collaborates across a range of internal and external networks and communities including:
+Defence is committed to operational energy transition and engages in collaboration across a range of internal and external networks and communities including:

 - international allies and partners